SammyEnigma/WIN7-Gadget-Gametracker.com-Server-Stats/README.md

-#Windows 7 Gadget - Gametracker.com Server Stats
+#WIN7 Gadget - Gametracker.com Server Stats

-Credits:
-I'm not creator of this gadget!

 Instructions:
-- Edit
+- Edit *.html files
-- Create NAME.rar acrchive
+- Create NAME.rar acrchive with all included files
 - Rename NAME.rar into NAME.gadget
 - Install as Windows 7 gadget
-- Have fun! :D
+- Share and Have fun! :D

+Notice: This also work for all gametracker.com games and voice servers!